jpaasch/Spinup.py/README.md

 Installation
 ------------

-To install Spinup, simply download `spinup.py` somewhere -- e.g. in `~/Downloads/`, then install with:
+To install Spinup,

+* Download `spinup.py` somewhere -- e.g. in `~/Downloads/`.
+* Navigate into that directory.
+* Install with this command:

-    > sudo -u root install ~/Downloads/spinup.py /usr/local/bin/spinup
+    > sudo -u root install spinup.py /usr/local/bin/spinup

-Then you can use it from anywhere, simply by typing on the command line:
+Then you can use spinup from anywhere, simply by typing on the command line:

     > spinup